 Hardware implementation on supported boards is greatly simplified by using the Mibuild library.
-This tutorial assumes you have a Milkymist One or a RHINO board.
-Import the corresponding module with one of these two lines:
+This tutorial assumes you have a Mixxeo, a Milkymist One, a Papilio Pro or a RHINO board.
+Import the corresponding module with one of the following lines:

 '''

+from mibuild.platforms import mixxeo as board

 from mibuild.platforms import m1 as board

+from mibuild.platforms import papilio_pro as board

 from mibuild.platforms import rhino as board

 '''

 See the "platforms" folder in the Mibuild sources for a complete list of supported boards.
 You can also add your own and submit it for inclusion into Mibuild.
+Altera boards are also supported.